Google's iPhone-to-Android multiplayer AR feels like the future

 The game feels like other ARKit or ARCore games, layering 3D effects on top of the real world through the phone screen.
 But here, we're both playing and sharing the experience simultaneously.

 There's a huge possibility for communal multiplayer AR board games, or next-gen Pokemon battles, or magic spell-fights.
 But the killer apps here could lie in communal shared-space ideas beyond games.
-Google suggests group murals, but also…large-scale educational projects, installation art, ways to map and layer information in spaces.
-It feels like one of the first steps towards multi-user AR, cross-platform no less, and that's a very big thing indeed.
+Google suggests group murals, but also large-scale educational projects, installation art, ways to map and layer information in spaces.
+It feels like one of the first steps toward multiuser AR, cross-platform no less, and that's a very big thing indeed.

 How to get Android P beta right now: Everything you need to know.